 and made a fence out of real bamboo shoots.

 Outside, the cherry tree provided a welcome opportunity for curves and repetitious little stitches.

 To make a bed covering, I found some blue cotton in my stash…

 Her pajamas also got some extra yellow thread accents.

 The book, is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in 2020.
-To see a peek at an illustration set in South America click here.

 To keep up with new posts, subscribe to this blog (top right column on the home page).